arbor-sim/arbor/doc/dev/tour-cable-cell.rst

 This is a short tour through the inner workings of a cable cell intended for new Arbor developers.
-Cable cells are not the sole cell type supported in Arbor, but both the most common and complex kind.
+Cable cells are not the sole cell type supported in Arbor, but both the most common and most complex kind.

 This is the introduction from which more detailled descripions will branch out.
 As such, we will start with a simple cable cell simulation and how the user input